-By Murry Weiss In the January issue of Political Affairs, monthly magazine expressing the views of the Communist Party, William Z. Foster begins an article.
-"Work in the Two Party System," with the observation: "It is a peculiarity of the American labor movement that the trade unions have no mass Labor Party, or other mass party."
+By Murry Weiss

+In the January issue of Political Affairs, monthly magazine expressing the views of the Communist Party, William Z. Foster begins an article, "Work in the Two Party Sys-tem," with the observation: "It is a peculiarity of the American labor movement that the trade unions have no mass Labor Party, or other mass party."
 For over half a century, Foster says, the American workers have been "voting for the policies and candidates of the two old bourgeois parties, Democratic and Republican, with the emphasis on the former."
-And the "general result is that the workers as a whole . . have remained deplorably weak politically." litical arena, without an independent policy or party.
+And the "general result is that the workers as a whole . . have remained deplorably weak politically.'

+pendent policy or party.